4dn-dcic/Submit4DN/README.md

 ## Data submission
-After you fill out the data submission forms, you can use the `wranglertools.import_data` method to submit the metadata.
+After you fill out the data submission forms, you can use `import_data` to submit the metadata.
 The method can be used both to create new metadata items and to patch fields of existing items.

 	import_data filename.xls